SUMIFS with horizontal range

-To use SUMIFS with a horizontal range, be sure both the sum range and criteria range are the same dimensions.
+To use SUMIFS with a horizontal range, be sure both the sum_range and criteria_range are the same dimensions.
 In the example shown, the formula in cell I5 is:

 =SUMIFS(B5:G5,$B$4:$G$4,"red")